amitashukla/w4111.github.io/advanced/compile.md

 Your task is to fill in the `produce()` and `consume()` methods in the operator classes.

-#### Assignment 1:
+#### Assignment 1: Expressions

 As a warmup, you will add more functionality to expressions.
 Edit the code in `exprs.py` to support the binary operations "-", ">=", "<=", and "!=".
+We have added comments to the places where you may need to edit.
 Make sure that these operations can also be compiled!

 Run the following as a sanity check that your implementation works.
 Note that these tests are not exhaustive: